ashhhlynn/recipe-manager/README.md

 # Dash Dish
-> A content management application for recipes with five ingredients or less.
-Created with a JavaScript React & Redux frontend and Ruby on Rails backend.
+> A content management application for recipes containing five ingredients or less.
+Created with a JavaScript React & Redux front end and Ruby on Rails back end.
 Users can share recipes, rate and review recipes, and add recipes to a personal favorites list.
 Styled with Semantic UI React and CSS.

 ## Technologies Used
 - Ruby